Puente del Congosto: Festivities

-In December, it is celebrated the traditional Matanza.
-It is a very ancient tradition based on the slaughter of the pig, which provided food for families throughout the year.
-Nowadays, the sale of the pig’s parts and the auctioning of prizes are carried out.
-It is highly attractive at the regional or local level.
-It is held in December, during the Constitution Day long weekend, and forms part of the Traditional Slaughter Festival (Fiesta de la Matanza Tradicional), which the Provincial Council of Salamanca organizes annually in various municipalities across the province.
+In December the traditional Matanza ("slaughter") is celebrated, a very ancient tradition based on the slaughter of the pig, which provided food for families throughout the year.
+Nowadays the pig's meat is sold and prizes are auctioned.
+It is held in December, during the Constitution Day long weekend, and forms part of the Traditional Slaughter Festival (Fiesta de la Matanza Tradicional) which the Provincial Council of Salamanca organizes annually in various municipalities across the province.